NREL/scikit-sundae/README.md

 plt.show()
 ```

 The `CVODE` solver demonstrated above is only capable of solving pure ODEs.
-The constant parameters and time span used above matches the same example given by [MATLAB](https://www.mathworks.com/help/matlab/ref/ode15s.html) for easy comparison.
+The constant parameters and time span used above match an example given by [MATLAB](https://www.mathworks.com/help/matlab/ref/ode15s.html) for easy comparison.
 If you are trying to solve a DAE, you will want to use the `IDA` solver instead.
 A minimal DAE example is given below for the Robertson problem.
 As with the CVODE example, the parameters below are chosen to match an online [MATLAB](https://www.mathworks.com/help/matlab/ref/ode15s.html) example for easy comparison.

 ```python
 # Use the IDA integrator to solve the Robertson problem